Hermione Norris: Career

 Norris made her professional stage debut in a 1989 production of A Midsummer Night's Dream, which earned her her Equity card.
 She made her television debut in the 1991 BBC serial The Men's Room, playing the daughter of Bill Nighy's character.
 Other early television roles include appearances in Agatha Christie's Poirot, the television serial Clarissa, and a 1991 episode of Drop the Dead Donkey.
 She continued to make guest appearances in series such as Between the Lines and Casualty.
 In 1995 she played Helen in the Royal Exchange, Manchester's production of Look Back in Anger.

-After being out of work for four months in 1996, Norris considered quitting acting and reading for a degree in law, intending to become a solicitor.
+After being out of work for four months in 1996, Norris considered quitting acting and studying for a degree in law, intending to become a solicitor.
 However, she got a part in Cold Feet playing Karen Marsden, a middle-class woman who feels trapped by her middle-class lifestyle.
 Norris appeared in every episode and was nominated for a British Comedy Award for Best Actress in 2001.

 During the six years Cold Feet ran, Norris appeared in a leading role in the BBC drama Berkeley Square, Killing Time: The Millennium Poem, starring opposite Christopher Eccleston, and the 2002 television film Falling Apart, playing a woman in a violent relationship.
 In 2002, she co-starred with Robson Green in Wire in the Blood, playing Detective Inspector Carol Jordan.
 She stayed with the series until 2005 when she was replaced by Simone Lahbib.
 Further film roles include an appearance in an adaptation of Kingsley Amis's Lucky Jim, and in David Kane's Born Romantic.